Chocolate For Dogs?

 here at Merck Vet Manual.
 The link to the calculator is halfway down the page on the right, and is entitled: Clinical Calculator: Chocolate Toxicity Calculator

-Even though your family dog can't eat the chocolate made for human consumption, some
+Even though Rover can't eat the chocolate made for human consumption, some

 So if you plan to satisfy your dog's taste for chocolate, my recommendation would be to